Pizza rules New York, and you'll find out why as you explore:

 - What do I receive for the price of a ticket?

-- Your ticket gets you a 3-hour course in pizza history, which includes slices at three of the city's top pizzerias!
-Every participant will receive a goody bag complete with candies and other items that will enhance the tour experience.
+- Your ticket gets you a 3-hour course in pizza history, which includes slices at three of the city's top pizzerias.
+Every participant will receive a Pocket Pizza Journal to help keep track of our pizza adventure!

 - Am I required to purchase a ticket for a child?

 - Children under the age of four are welcome to join us free of charge as long as you are willing to share your slices with them.
 Limit is one child under four per adult.
 All others must purchase a general ticket.

-- What are the differences between the four walking tours and the bus tour?
+- What are the differences between the five walking tours and the bus tour?

 - Does weather affect the tour?